 — Zac Smith

 P.S.
 Why call it a theory?
 It’s not because it can’t be proved.
 In fact, a definition of theory is, “a system of ideas intended to explain something.”
 That’s what we’re doing here.
-Creating a system to explain deductive whiskey tasting.
+Creating a system to explain sequential whiskey tasting.
 Much like music theory is the study of the practices and possibilities of music.